mckinseyacademy/mcka-theme/docs/SetupNotes.md

 * Create databases required for Apros
 * Create `apros` user
 * Create virtualenv and setup python requirements
-* Install ruby 1.9.3, create ruby env
-* Update `apros` ~/.bashrc to automatically activate apros virtualenv and rubyenv and jump to mcka_apros folder
+* Update `apros` ~/.bashrc to automatically activate apros virtualenv and jump to mcka_apros folder

 If something goes wrong instructions to install everything manually are available at [Appendix E][appendix-e].